 David’s judicial review practice involves challenges to a whole range of immigration related decisions, including: unlawful immigration detention; the conditions and treatment of detainees at Immigration Removal Centres; refusal to provide support and accommodation to migrants; failure to recognise victims of trafficking and modern day slavery; refusal to recognise further submissions as a fresh claim under the Immigration Rules; certification of protection and human rights claims; entry clearance refusals; delays in decision making; refusal to provide biometric residence cards to migrants; removal during on-going civil claims; refusal of the Upper Tribunal (IAC) to grant permission to appeal; and the refusal to naturalise or register individuals as British citizens.

-David has significant international human rights experience, having worked and studied in that area for a number of years prior to the Bar.
+David has significant international human rights experience, having worked and studied in the area for a number of years prior to the Bar.
 He has been involved in drafting petitions to the Inter American Commission on Human Rights, including in the case of a Ukrainian national facing execution in Virginia: IACHR, Report No. 53/13, Case 12.864, Merits, Ivan Teleguz, United States, July 15, 2013.
 David also co-authored an amicus curiae brief addressing prison conditions in the U.S. in a European Court of Human Rights case: Babar Ahmad and Others v United Kingdom (Application Nos 24027/07, 11949/08 and 36742/08, Judgment, 10 April 2012).